aria-ml/dataeval/docs/index.md

 <!-- SUBSECTION START | Explanations -->
 ## Be Theoretical

-Dive deep into the concepts that DataEval is built upon to enhance your skillset.
+Dive deep into the concepts that DataEval is built upon to enhance your skill set.

 ::::{grid} 1 1 2 2
 :gutter: 4